irisxiaoying999/Literature-in-Motion/week-04/README.md

 git checkout -b week4-<yourname>
 ```

+**Explanation:**
+- `git branch` shows all branches and the current one.
-👉 This keeps your changes separate and safe.
+- `git checkout -b` both creates a new branch and switches to it.
+This keeps your work organized and safe.

 ---

-### Step 5 — Make a notes folder and file
+## 🛠️ Step 5 — Make a notes folder and file
 We’ll add a **new folder** and a **personal note file**.

 ```bash